spatha0011/spatha_vsd-hdp/Day6/README.md

 ![Alt Text](Images/err3.jpeg)

-To avoid these errors, first copy the required include files into your working directory!!
+To avoid these errors, make sure to copy the required include files into your working directory!
+This ensures Yosys can resolve them correctly during parsing, even if the -I option is used.

 - Read the clk_gate.v file with the include path using -I option.
 ```bash